 From the American Sociological Association.

 The Chicago Manual of Style, used primarily in literature, history, and the arts, presents two basic documentation systems: (1) notes and bibliography and (2) author-date.
 Choosing between the two often depends on subject matter and the nature of sources cited, as each system is favored by different groups of scholars.
-Description from the Chicago Manual of Style.

 The Chicago Manual of Style offers this guide with examples and a link to questions and answers.

 Examples from Purdue University.